lucasdefariasbezerra/odds_microservice/README.md

 # Instalation guide

-In order to deploy the microservice is necessary to have the Java 11 as well as docker, since the microvervice will run under a container.
+In order to deploy teams ms you should have installed Java 11 as well as docker.
-So please make sure you have these two items installed in your machine.

 For debugging purposes, please install an IDE of your choice.
-Intellij community is a enough for debugger teams microservice codebase.
+Intellij community is enough for debugging teams microservice codebase.

-After dowloading and installing the according softawre, please run the following commands to setup the database that will sarve the Teams microservice.
+After dowloading and installing the according tools, you run the following commands to setup the database.

 ```bash
 docker pull mysql:latest